 6. Snowy Whites With Cozy Knits

 Channel that first-fresh-snow feeling with an all-white centerpiece.
 It’s clean, cozy, and makes winter feel fresh instead of gloomy.
+It’s a lovely match for a soft neutral winter palette.

-- Neutral base: White or oat-colored runner—bonus points if it’s cable knit or waffle weave.
+- Neutral base: White or oat-colored runner, bonus points if it’s cable knit or waffle weave.

 - White-on-white vessels: Mix matte ceramic bud vases and glossy milk glass for depth.